Insper/mlops/content/modules/15-monitoring/metrics.md

 ## Regression

-Some performance metris used for regression problems are:
+Some performance metrics used for regression problems are:

 - **Mean Absolute Error** (MAE): MAE measures the average absolute difference between the predicted and actual values.
 It provides a straightforward measure of the model's overall performance.